jundalisay/spblist/content/en/research/kant/critique/intro/chapter-04.md

 2. The predicate `B` lies completely out of the subject `A` but is connected with it

-This is active-thinking [synthetical judgement] and is augmentative.
+This is active-connective-thinking [synthetical judgement] and is augmentative.
 <!-- -->

 These are not connected by identity.